Ballast water discharge and the environment: United States

 The zebra mussel, which is native to the Caspian and Black Seas, arrived in Lake St. Clair in the ballast water of a transatlantic freighter in 1988.
 Within 10 years it had spread to all of the five neighbouring Great Lakes.
 The economic cost of this introduction has been estimated by the U.S. Fish and Wildlife Service at about $5 billion.

 Ballast water discharges are believed to be the leading source of invasive species in U.S. marine waters, thus posing public health and environmental risks, as well as significant economic cost to industries such as water and power utilities, commercial and recreational fisheries, agriculture, and tourism.
 Studies suggest that the economic cost just from introduction of pest mollusks (zebra mussels, the Asian clam, and others) to U.S. aquatic ecosystems is more than $6 billion per year.

 Congress passed the National Invasive Species Act in 1996 in order to regulate ballast water discharges.
 The Coast Guard issued ballast water regulations in 2012.
 Under the authority of the Clean Water Act, the Environmental Protection Agency (EPA) published its latest Vessel General Permit in 2013.
 The permit sets numeric ballast water discharge limits for commercial vessels 79 ft in length or greater.
 EPA issued a separate permit for smaller commercial vessels in 2014.
 The small vessel permit was repealed by Congress in 2018, and new vessel regulations are pending as of 2023.

 Singapore

-Among 818 ports in the Pacific region, Singapore alone accounts for an estimated of 26 percent of cross-region (long range) species exchange.
+Among 818 ports in the Pacific region, Singapore alone accounts for an estimated 26 percent of cross-region (long range) species exchange.
 Via targeted ballast management on Singapore and a few other "influential" ports, cross-region species exchange to/from the Pacific region can be combinatorially reduced.